 Migraines are debilitating headaches that disrupt life for about 19% of women and 9% of men.
-M Rameen Ghorieshi, MD, MPH, and colleagues at Palo Alto Mind Body have extensive experience treating migraine headaches using a range of innovative methods.
+As a premiere psychiatrist, M Rameen Ghorieshi, MD, MPH along with his colleagues at Palo Alto Mind Body have extensive experience treating migraine headaches using a range of innovative methods.
 Treatments may include magnesium therapy, food sensitivity analysis, nutrition balancing, or ketamine infusions, which often relieve migraines that don’t respond to traditional drugs.
 For more information, call the office in Palo Alto, California, or send a confidential email.
 We also serve many patients located in the surrounding Bay Area, such as South Bay, North Bay, East Bay, Peninsula, San Jose, and San Francisco.

 Migraines are disabling.
 They cause intense, throbbing pain that lasts at least four hours and can continue up to six days.
 During that time, migraines cause other symptoms, including vomiting, nausea, blurry vision, and sensitivity to light and sound.